ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 {: refdef}
 <br>

-The boxes are neatly arranged next to each other so you can easily get an item, which we would call an <i>element</i>, by just providing a number called the array's <b>index</b>.
+The boxes are neatly arranged next to each other and each box can store a single item, which is usually called <i>element</i>.
+To access a stored element you need to provide a number called the array's <b>index</b>.
 The count of the boxes is called the array's <b>length</b>.

 {:refdef: style="text-align: center;"}
 ![arrays breakdown](/assets/data-structures/arrays-breakdown.png)